albirrkarim/albirrkarim/README.md

 ## I'm

-Delivering innovative solutions, workflow optimization, and actionable insights to solve complex challenges and achieve goals with technology.
+Delivering innovative solutions, optimizing workflows, and providing actionable insights to solve complex challenges and achieve goals using technology.

 <br/>